Scientific Name

 Habitat

-- Living in different habitat such as woodland, chaparral farmland, grassland, deciduous, forest, or river bank.
+- Living in different habitats such as woodland, chaparral farmland, grassland, deciduous, forest, or river bank.

 Common Disease